-When Krista Kaminski entered the room, the Bonds’ faces beamed with smiles.
-They hugged and shook hands, and in minutes they settled into a comfortable conversation.
-Kaminski already has a bachelor's degree in psychology and returned to Aims to become a Registered Nurse.
+When Krista Kaminski entered the room, the Bonds beamed with smiles.
+They hugged, shook hands and in minutes settled into a comfortable conversation.
+Kaminski already has a bachelor's degree in psychology and returned to Aims to become a registered nurse.
 They discussed anatomy and physiology, as Dick used to teach that subject.

 “Krista’s a beautiful example of what we want to happen through our scholarship,” Dick said.
 “We’re just sorry it isn’t more.”

 The conversation drifted to the children.
-The Bonds talked her about their children, and Krista shared pictures of her 3- and 6-year-olds.
+The Bonds talked about their children, and Kaminski shared pictures of her 3- and 6-year-olds.
 “Their father doesn’t pay child support,” she said.
 “I went to school before I had kids and that, compared to this, was easy.”